sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-05-23】[amalmurali47 / git_rce](https://github.com/amalmurali47/git_rce) - Exploit PoC for CVE-2024-32002
+* 【2024-05-23】[Codium-ai / cover-agent](https://github.com/Codium-ai/cover-agent) - CodiumAI Cover-Agent: An AI-Powered Tool for Automated Test Generation and Code Coverage Enhancement! 💻🤖🧪🐞
+* 【2024-05-23】[THUDM / CogVLM2](https://github.com/THUDM/CogVLM2) - GPT4V-level open-source multi-modal model based on Llama3-8B
+* 【2024-05-23】[hudy9x / namviek](https://github.com/hudy9x/namviek) - The open-source project manager for tiny teams
+* 【2024-05-23】[gothinkster / realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
+* 【2024-05-23】[khoj-ai / khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+A copilot to get answers to your questions, whether they be from your own notes or from the internet.
+Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
+Self-host locally or use our web app.
+Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.
 * 【2024-05-22】[naklecha / llama3-from-scratch](https://github.com/naklecha/llama3-from-scratch) - llama3 implementation one matrix multiplication at a time
 * 【2024-05-22】[AI4Finance-Foundation / FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - FinGPT: Open-Source Financial Large Language Models!
 Revolutionize 🔥 We release the trained model on HuggingFace.
 * 【2024-05-21】[Raphire / Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
 This script works for both windows 10 and windows 11.